markdown-all-in-one/docs/docs/project-management/docs/labels.md

 * `Resolution-Answered`: Discussion closed.
   * Add this label when an issue with `Issue-Question` label is closed.
 * `Resolution-Duplicate`: This issue or pull request already exists.
+* `Resolution-External`: Outside of our control/codebase.
+Usually related to an upstream component.
 * `Resolution-FixCommitted`: Fix is checked in, but it might be a few weeks until a release.
   * Add this label when an issue is fixed but not released.
   * Remove this label when the fix is published to the documentation website.
 * `Resolution-Invalid`: This does not seem right, or contain any valid or useful information.
 It's discarded.
+  * Includes those that cannot be reproduced.
 * `Resolution-Released`: It's generally available.
   * Add this label when the fix is published to the documentation website.
 * `Resolution-Wontfix`: This will not be worked on.
-Because it's by design, or outside of our control.
+Because it's by design.

 ## `Scope-*`